-Mr. John Hosking grew into the world of philanthropy, as many private foundation members do, through the mentoring and modeling of family members.
-In this case, it was his aunt, Mrs. Elizabeth Binda who provided support and mentoring as he began engaging in philanthropic activities.
-Bringing his life experience to the position of CEO of the Binda Foundation, he offers insight in successfully transitioning the values of foundation founders to the next generation of leaders.
-Mr. Hosking describes the engagement of the Bindas, especially Elizabeth, in the community culture and development of Michigan's nonprofit and philanthropic infrastructure organizations.
+John Hosking grew into the world of philanthropy, as many private foundation members do, through the mentoring and modeling of family members.
+In this case, Elizabeth Binda, Hosking's aunt, provided that support and mentoring.
+By bringing life experiences to the position of president of the Binda Foundation, Hosking offers insight in successfully transitioning the values of foundation founders to the next generation of leaders.
+Hosking describes the engagement of the Bindas, especially Elizabeth, in the community culture and development of Michigan's nonprofit and philanthropic infrastructure organizations.

 “One of the things that both Guido and Elizabeth felt was the secret to the foundation was continuity that the trustees had.
 It has always been a small board and the atmosphere amongst board members is just wonderful.
 Everyone feels free to express themselves, and being a small foundation, and with such a close-knit board, we do things much quicker than some larger foundations.
 Elizabeth always said that the secret to the foundation was the board, not any one individual, but the board.”

 Contributions to the Field